limisen/projektet/Documentation/README.md

 ##### HTML
 Bad value favicon for attribute type on element link: Subtype missing.
 From line 9, column 5; to line 9, column 61 <br>
-*Dont know what to change it to, since it is working and i don't know the specific standard for it...*
+*Dont know what to change it to, since it is working and I don't know the specific standard for it...*

 Error: Bad character < after <.
 Probable cause: Unescaped <.
 Try escaping it as "&lt.;".
 At line 26, column 23<br>